containers/bootc/README.md

 ## Status

+The core `bootc update` functionality is really just the same technology which has shipped for some time in rpm-ostree so there should be absolutely no worries about using it for OS updates.
+A number of people do this today.

-At the current time, bootc is in active development and is not quite considered ready for production use.
-The command line interface *might* change.
-There is not yet stable RPC API.
+That said bootc is in active development and some parts are subject to change, such as the command line interface and the CRD-like API exposed via `bootc edit`.`

-However, it heavily relies on a lot of underlying technologies which are tested, and the goal is to stabilize everything sometime in 2023.
+The `bootc install` functionality is also more experimental.

 ## Using bootc

 ### Installing

+ * Fedora: [bootc is packaged](https://bodhi.fedoraproject.org/updates/?packages=bootc) and be available in the main repositories soon.
- * Fedora, CentOS Stream 9: There is a [COPR](https://copr.fedorainfracloud.org/coprs/rhcontainerbot/bootc/) tracking git main with binary packages.
+ * CentOS Stream 9: There is a [COPR](https://copr.fedorainfracloud.org/coprs/rhcontainerbot/bootc/) tracking git main with binary packages.

 You can also build this project like any other Rust project, e.g. `cargo build --release` from a git clone.